Mike Leigh to return to National Theatre

 The film has been included in Cannes, Toronto and London, and sees Leigh back with his regular family of actors, including Imelda Staunton and Peter Wight.

-Leigh had a best director nomination at this week's British Independent Film Awards, while Manville was nominated for best supporting actress."No premise"
+Leigh had a best director nomination at this week's British Independent Film Awards, while Manville was nominated for best supporting actress.

 The director had no script prepared and the characters were built from scratch during the early rehearsals.

 Manville confirmed that it would be the same process on the new play.

 "As ever we don't know what it is.
 Like all his work you start with nothing," she said.
 "The title comes last, character will start to come on day one of rehearsal, but there's no premise."

 The play is set to open in the autumn in the Cottesloe.
 Manville told the BBC it would be her first time working on that particular stage.